 Meanwhile, of the 15% of tech businesses that said they were not planning to expand, almost half (49%) said seeking to expand globally is too risky.

 Wright added, “It’s understandable that some businesses continue to have reservations about taking those first steps into unfamiliar overseas markets.
 Yet more often than not, the myriad opportunities outweigh the risks.
 And with the right advice and an expert partner on hand to simplify processes, it can be hugely rewarding and the route to future growth.”

 To read The State of Global Expansion 2019 report in its entirety, please visit VelocityGlobal.com.

 *Censuswide surveyed 1,000 U.S. and UK tech businesses (IT, software, hardware, and SaaS) on behalf of Velocity Global in March 2019.

 About Velocity Global:

 Velocity Global is the leading provider of global employment solutions that has reinvented the way companies expand overseas.
 With unrivaled expertise in over 185 countries, Velocity Global delivers end-to-end services and best-in-class support to help companies confidently navigate the entire lifecycle of international business.
-To ensure a compliant, efficient, and flexible international expansion, Velocity Global provides a comprehensive suite of global services that includes International PEO, Entity Setup and Support, Global Talent Acquisition, Immigration, and Consulting.
+To ensure a compliant, efficient, and flexible international expansion, Velocity Global provides a comprehensive suite of global services that includes Global Employer of Record, Entity Setup and Support, Global Talent Acquisition, Immigration, and Consulting.